-As the results in Table 8 illustrate, a statistically significant relationship exists between disclosure and risk-adjusted returns for both intense traders and other large traders, but this relationship is more material for intense trading firms.
+As the results in Table 8 illustrate, there is a statistically significant relationship between disclosure and risk-adjusted returns for both intense trader and for other large traders, but this relationship is more material for intense trading firms.
 In every case, the coefficient estimate for the intense traders is larger than that for the other large traders, though these differences are not always significant (see the last row of the table).
-The coefficient estimates suggest that an increase of one standard deviation in the disclosure index metrics is associated with a
+The coefficient estimate suggest that a one-standard deviation increase in the disclosure index measures is associated with a 0.40 to 0.65 standard deviation increase in risk-adjusted returns for intense traders, but just a 0.20 to 0.45 standard deviation increase for other large trading BHCs.
+Further, the impact of being a disclosure leader is evident only for the intense traders - these BHCs have higher risk-adjusted trading returns, whereas there is no significant impact of being a disclosure leader among the other larger traders.
+Thus, the impact of disclosure on risk-adjusted returns is much stronger for those firms with a concentration in trading activity.

-16 "Intense traders" have trading assets that range between 11 and 42 percent of total assets (with a median of 18 percent), as compared to a range of 0.1 to 12.0 percent (with a median of 1.6 percent) for the other large traders in the sample.
+15 "Intense traders" have trading assets that range between 11 and 42 percent of total assets (median 18 percent), as compared to a range of 0.1 to 12.0 percent (median 1.6 percent) for the other large traders in the sample.